abduh3131/scroot/scroot/README.md

 - Raises braking priority when the navigator reports a high hazard score (>0.85 by default).
 - Exports human-readable directives and scene captions for auditing.

+## Jetson Deployment Notes

+- Install NVIDIA's CUDA-accelerated builds of PyTorch, TorchVision, and OpenCV before running `pip install -r autonomy/requirements.txt`; the pip resolver will reuse the preinstalled wheels.
+- Use GStreamer-backed camera sources when possible.
+For example: `python autonomy_launcher.py --sensor camera --sensor-arg source='nvarguscamerasrc ! video/x-raw(memory:NVMM),width=1280,height=720,framerate=30/1 ! nvvidconv ! video/x-raw,format=BGRx ! videoconvert ! video/x-raw,format=BGR ! appsink'`.
+- Set `--advisor-device cuda` to keep multimodal models on the GPU, or disable the advisor on resource-constrained SKUs with `--disable-advisor`.
+- Leverage the MCU mapping options plus `--command-log` to stream PWM/GPIO commands to carrier-board microcontrollers over UART or CAN.
+- For LiDAR integration, install the appropriate vendor SDK, point the `LiDARSensor` adapter at the device (`--sensors-config`), and ensure the user running the pilot has access to the underlying serial/ethernet interface.

 ## Extending the System

-- **Additional sensors:** Feed their obstacle cues into `Navigator.plan` by augmenting the occupancy map.
-- **Custom models:** Provide a different YOLO checkpoint via `--model` or swap the advisor models with lighter or heavier variants.
+- **Additional sensors:** Implement a `StreamingSensor` adapter in `autonomy/sensors/` and register it so the pilot can auto-discover new cameras, depth sensors, or ultrasonic arrays.
+- **Guardian tuning:** Adjust `GuardianConfig` or supply custom guardian logic to incorporate lane semantics, geofences, and accessibility-specific cues.
 - **Vehicle integration:** Map the normalized actuator outputs to your scooter's control API.
-For example, scale `steer` to handlebar servo angles and translate `throttle`/`brake` to PWM duty cycles.
+For example, scale `steer` to handlebar servo angles and translate `throttle`/`brake` to PWM duty cycles; use the MCU command log to validate mappings.

 ## Safety Notice